ryu-man/svelte-layouts/README.md

     // Create div element, can't controls directly
     <div></div>

-    // Create a div grid item
+    // Create an item
+    // you can use flex/grid child props only
     <Item></Item>

-    // Create a row grid item
+    // Create a row as item
     <Row></Row>

-    // Create a column grid item
+    // Create a column as item
     <Col></Col>

-    // Create a grid grid item
+    // Create a grid  as item
     <Grid></Grid>
 </Grid>
 ```